Your Local Home Service Pros

 Some common causes include:

-• Pipes are touching the freezing outer wall.
+Pipes touching a freezing outer wall.

 Typically, warm air circulation is the quickest way to thaw out a pipe.